skepticsa/aws_res_hub_poc/README.md

 This set of examples will help us learn what AWS Resilience Hub can detect and how to fix the issues.

-I build these examples based on this documentation.
+I built these examples based on this documentation.

 https://aws.amazon.com/blogs/architecture/building-resilient-well-architected-workloads-using-aws-resilience-hub/